THE SUMMERS IN NAN’S YARD.

 and they played with her, taunted her.

-swooping higher into the sky as the dog catapulted up, out of her reach; then dipping down again, flying right by past her nose when she landed back on the ground. for hours.
+swooping higher into the sky as the dog catapulted up, just out of reach of her indignant woof; then dipping down again, flying right by past her nose when she landed back on the ground.

 watching them, year after year, each summer was a pause: a fleeting eternity of existence.